googlearchive/ShadowDOM/README.md

 	npm install

-In the working copy root.
+in the working copy root.

+Minification support is provided as a [grunt](http://http://gruntjs.com/) task.

+Invoking

+	grunt

+in the working copy root will create a minified file.

+Note: you may need to install `grunt-cli`.